openstack-archive/django_openstack_auth/README.rst

 The current version is designed to work with the Keystone V2 API.

-You can `view the documenation`_ on Read The Docs.
+You can `view the documentation`_ on Read The Docs.

 .. _view the documentation: http://django-openstack-auth.readthedocs.org/en/latest/